Loltolo-Lesapiti/Bookstore/README.md

 # Bookstore: initialize project with components

 This is a Bookstore project setup.
 It ivolves creating the environment and organizing the components and pages that will be required in the developement.
+Dev Branch

 ## Built with